jarcane/alma-course-theme-1/public/slides.md

 ```
 SELECT id, name FROM people
-WHERE job IN ('Programmer', 'Computer Scientist')
+WHERE job IN ('Programmer', 'Computer Scientist');
 ```

 Result: